snakebyt/spicybot/README.md

 This is a joke.
 But we might be able to replace spicypixel with code anyway.

+Config files:

+config.json = a json file containing an array with the config for the bot. requires channels, server, botName, pass, isAuthed: false

 Next features:

 -respond to automation messages